codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/create-app-ui.md

   - docs/quick-start/gitops-quick-start/create-app-ui/
 ---

-We've created two of the three core entities essential for GitOps promotions: Environments and products.
+We've created two of the three core entities essential for GitOps promotions: [Environments]({{site.baseurl}}/docs/gitops-quick-start/products/quick-start-gitops-environments/) and [products]({{site.baseurl}}/docs/gitops-quick-start/products/quick-start-product-create/).
 In this quick start, we'll create applications—the fundamental building blocks of software delivery.
 The ultimate goal is to deploy and maintain these applications efficiently, ensuring they run reliably in production.

 In Codefresh, applications are Argo CD applications that represent the Kubernetes resources deployed and managed through GitOps principles.
-* By linking applications to Git Sources, you have a centralized location from which to manage manifests.
+* By linking applications to Git Sources, you have a centralized location from which to manage multiple manifests.
-* By associating applications with environments and products, you get an organizational layer that simplifies tracking and managing deployments throughout the software delivery lifecycle.
+* By associating applications with products, you get an organizational layer that simplifies tracking and managing deployments throughout the software delivery lifecycle.

 For detailed information, see [Creating Argo CD applications]({{site.baseurl}}/docs/deployments/gitops/create-application/).